-They creep, they crawl, and they just might be in your hotel room.
+They creep, crawl, and just might be in your hotel room.
 And even worse?
 They could be coming home with you.
 Oh, the Horror!!!!

-Bed bug infestations can occur at any time, but experts say it’s wise to be extra wary of the critters during peak travel times — like summer, for instance.
-Hiding in cracks and crevices, the bugs are good hitchhikers and are likely to latch onto luggage and other belongings.
+Bed bug infestations can occur anytime, but experts say it’s wise to be extra wary of the critters during peak travel times — like summer, for instance.
+In cracks and crevices, bed bugs are hiding.
+The bugs are good hitchhikers and likely latch onto luggage and other belongings.

 “They’re not discriminating travelers,” said Jim Fredericks, chief entomologist for the National Pest Management Association.
 “They don’t discriminate between a first-class resort or a low-rate motel.
 You could encounter them anywhere.”